christinezyang/christinezyang.github.io/_posts/2022-01-17-buck-fig-finance.md

 As with all disappointments, what I got didn't match up with what I expected.

 **Expectation:** flat hierarchy.
-That's what everyone I talked to claimed S&T was especially flat, since you sit next to your bosses and do the "exact same thing, just on a smaller scale".
+Everyone I talked to claimed S&T was especially flat, since you sit next to your bosses and do the "exact same thing, just on a smaller scale".

 **Reality:** Hierarchy is too ingrained in these companies' DNA, especially where I worked, where there were 200,000+ employees.
 I was too idealistic and thought somehow it'd be OK.